-Astrological houses describe a specific field of experience in the native’s real life.
-They indicate how the person functions, whether in his interactions with other people, his work, or his love affairs, etc. As with the 12 zodiacal signs, there are 12 astrological houses, and each house is in analogy with one of the signs.
+Astrological houses describe a specific field of experience in your real life.
+They indicate how the you function, whether in your interactions with other people, your work, or your love affairs, etc. As with the 12 zodiacal signs, there are 12 astrological houses, and each house is in analogy with one of the signs.
 However, contrarily to signs, which spread invariably over 30 degrees of the zodiacal circle, house sizes may greatly vary from one house to the other.
-House calculations are based on the exact birth time.
+House calculations are based on your exact birth time.

 Emphasizing the type of house containing planets in a natal chart helps one to see the chart as a whole.
 One familiar way of defining the houses is to separate them into the classifications of angular, succedent, and cadent.

 Angular houses (1, 4, 7, 10)

 The angular houses (1, 4, 7, 10) are associated with a self-activating quality and have impact on the structure of one’s life.
 The keyword for this type is ACTION.

 The succedent houses (2, 5, 8, 11) are associated with individual desires and the areas of life we want to control and consolidate.
 The keyword for this type is SECURITY.

 Cadent houses (3, 6, 9, 12)